rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 Additional installers will automatically launch for [Git](https://github.com/) and [Node.js](https://nodejs.org/).
 Follow prompts and read and accept their respective open-source license agreements as appropriate.

 **NOTE: During installation, certain virus detectors might warn about a "Suspicious.MLApp" security risk in the "rubyw.exe" file.
-This known false-positive can be safely ignored.<br>**
+This false-positive can be safely ignored.<br>**

 ### STEP 1a: For Windows 8.1 Only
 Since Windows 8.x lacks a Start Menu, a few extra steps are needed to make the RhoMobile launchers visible.